Nokia Lumia 620

-The Nokia Lumia 620 is an entry-level smartphone designed, developed and marketed by Nokia.
-It is the successor to the Lumia 610, and is one of the first Nokia phones to implement Windows Phone 8 alongside the Nokia Lumia 920 and Nokia Lumia 820.
-Although sharing a similar name with the Lumia 610, the Lumia 620 is a major overhaul over its predecessor, employing a 1.0 GHz dual-core processor.
-It also has exchangeable back covers which come in black, white, magenta, yellow, cyan etc.
+The Nokia Lumia 620 was an entry-level smartphone designed, developed and marketed by Nokia.
+It was the successor to the Lumia 610, and was one of the first Nokia phones to implement Windows Phone 8 alongside the Nokia Lumia 920 and Nokia Lumia 820.
+Although sharing a similar name with the Lumia 610, the Lumia 620 is a major upgrade, using a 1.0 GHz dual-core processor.
+It also has exchangeable back covers which come in black, white, magenta, yellow, cyan, and more.